“This liturgical season is about shaping softened hearts, making them ready for our coming King.” -Bishop Barron from Word on Fire.

 - Oil pastels or crayons

-- Optional: star shape sponge brush & Mod Podge & glitter
+- Optional: star shape sponge brush & Mod Podge & gold glitter

-- If you have a star shaped sponge brush, add white painted stars to the background.
+If you have a star shaped sponge brush, add white painted stars to the background.
+You could also use q-tips and just add white dots for stars.

 The sparkly foam stickers really added something special to this.
 And there you have it!